What is the Protect App-Based Drivers & Services Act?

 How will the health care component of these benefits work?

 The health care benefits are consistent with what employers are required to provide under the Affordable Care Act.
-In fact, the health care provision in the ballot measure is more generous than state and federal laws, which only require health care to be provided to those working more than 30 hours per week, with no benefits for part time workers.
+In fact, the health care provision in the ballot measure is more generous than state and federal laws, which only require health care to be provided to those working at least 30 hours per week, with no benefits for part time workers.
 Drivers would earn a health care contribution equal to 100 percent of the average employer payment toward a Covered California Plan, or $367 per month to a driver on average.

 Drivers start earning this amount at 15 hours per week and reach the full amount at 25 hours per week.
 They can also earn multiple contributions if they work with multiple platforms.